devftrejo/devftrejo/README.md

   - Bachelor of Science Major, Advancing Computer Science program, 4.0 GPA, (Double Majoring into UAT's Artificial Intelligence Program.).<br>
   - I also graduated from Nucamp Coding Bootcamp on November 29th, 2021, (Completed the Full Stack Web and Mobile Development program.).

-- :seedling: I'm also currently studying/learning:<br>
+- :seedling: I'm currently a Software Engineering Apprentice at Underdog Devs <br>
-  - three.js on the side of my other activities.<br>

 - :computer: I'm always looking to collaborate with others on projects.